Ollie-Judge/colour-memory-game/README.md

 * Doesnt work on phone as it requires a keyboard button to be pushed which cant be done on a phone or tablet- (FIXED) changed the keypress function to a .click function which makes it friendly to mobile and tablet users as well as computer users.

-* Colours appear in their own seperate columns which doesnt make it easy for the user to see or play the game
+* Colours appear in their own seperate columns which doesnt make it easy for the user to see or play the game - (FIXED) changed the height and width measurement units from rem to vh and vw to make the project more responsive to different devices.
 ---------
 ## Credits
 * https://stackoverflow.com/questions/14304473/jquery-fadein-delay-fadeout - for fading in and out divs